2Echoes/small_fish_gui/README.md

 ### Training cellpose
-If you want to train your own cellpose model or import custom model from exterior source I recommend doing so from the cellpose GUI
+If you want to train your own cellpose model or import custom model from exterior source I recommend doing so from the cellpose GUI.
+Note that Small fish uses mean projection to segment images in 2D, if you want to retrain a cellpose model to fit your data it is recommended to do so on mean or max projection of your data.

 To install the GUI run :